-It is important to realize that in the setting of sutural diastasis extradural hematomas can cross sutures, as the continuation of the parietal (periosteal) component of the dura through the suture - which usually limits spread - is likely also to be disrupted.
+It is important to realize that in the setting of sutural diastasis, extradural hematomas can cross sutures, as the continuation of the parietal (periosteal) component of the dura through the suture - which usually limits spread - is likely also to be disrupted.

-- >95% are supratentorial
+>95% are supratentorial

 <5% are located infratentorially in posterior fossa 4

 Special locations to consider, particularly those related to venous extradural bleeding, include:

-- anterior middle cranial fossa 7
+anterior middle cranial fossa (anterior temporal) 7

-- likely venous bleeding (sphenoparietal sinus)
+likely venous bleeding (from the sphenoparietal sinus)

-- do not cause midline shift or herniation
+do not cause midline shift or herniation

-- can be managed conservatively
+can often be managed conservatively

 Extradural hemorrhages can, however, cross and elevate venous sinuses as long as there is no suture there; after all a venous sinus is located between the parietal and visceral layer of the dura.

-- skull fracture crosses the suture 5
+skull fracture across the suture 5

-- vertex extradural hematomas, usually due to venous extradural hemorrhage, often cross the midline elevating the superior sagittal sinus 6
+vertex extradural hematomas, usually due to venous extradural hemorrhage, often cross the midline elevating the superior sagittal sinus 6

 In almost all cases, extradural hematomas are seen on CT scans of the brain.
 They are typically bi-convex (or lentiform) in shape, and most frequently beneath the squamous part of the temporal bone.
 EDHs are hyperdense, somewhat heterogeneous, and sharply demarcated.
 Depending on their size, secondary features of mass effect (e.g. midline shift, subfalcine herniation, uncal herniation) may be present.